MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 *Example*

-This example converts this string to lowercase:
+This example converts a string to lowercase:

 ```
 toLower('Hello World')
 ```

-And returns the result **hello world**
+And returns the result **hello world**.

 <a name="toUpper"></a>

 ### toUpper

 Return a string in uppercase format.
 If a character in the string doesn't have an uppercase version, that character stays unchanged in the returned string.

 ```
 toUpper('<text>')